 Full spectrum CBD, also called “whole flower” CBD, is similar to broad spectrum containing all of the components — cannabinoids, terpenes, and flavonoids of the hemp plant including low levels of THC (up to 0.3%).

 Marijuana, on the other hand, tends to contain a more diverse terpene profile than hemp.
 Products derived from weed plants also tend to contain both CBD and THC in levels higher than 0.3%.

 What Are Cannabinoids, Terpenes, And Flavonoids?

 Cannabinoids are naturally occurring chemical compounds that are found in cannabis as well as hemp plants.
-Common cannabinoids besides CBD include THC, CBC, CBG, CBN, and offer much more promising results when taken together.
+Common cannabinoids besides CBD include THC, CBC, CBG, and CBN, and offer much more promising results when taken together.

 Terpenes are aromatic compounds found in plants, including cannabis that help create the right environment for the synergistic effects of cannabis to occur, otherwise known as the entourage effect.
 However, While most scientists believe in the entourage effect, it is still only a hypothesis.